Edit Content

 It is well documented that both pregnancy and vaginal birth increases a woman’s risk of developing pelvic organ prolapse or becoming incontinent later in life.
 And many women think that leaking during or after birth is “normal” because their friends, moms, aunts, and sisters leaked, plus there are 20 different brands of incontinence pads to choose from in the drugstore, so it “must” be normal.

-But this is wrong; leaking and pelvic organ prolapse is common, but not normal or OK.
-The same holds true for back or pelvic pain.
+But this is wrong; leaking and pelvic organ prolapse are common, but not normal or OK.
+The same holds for back or pelvic pain.
 Sure pregnancy puts demands on our bodies, but there is no reason to “put up” with pain, leaking, prolapse, numb hands or legs!
 There is a health professional who knows all about this—a physical therapist specially trained in women’s health issues and the pelvic floor.
-These PT’s are special – they understand the pregnant and postpartum body and are experts in negotiating a path to health and strength for women with special concerns.
+These PTs are special – they understand the pregnant and postpartum body and are experts in negotiating a path to health and strength for women with special concerns.

 After an initial assessment, which often includes a thorough pelvic muscle exam and possibly even a biofeedback analysis, the woman is prescribed a home program.
-This program may include a combination of postural or corrective exercises, motor training or strengthening exercises, bladder and bowel re-training, special instruction to change movement strategies to limit stressors on the body, and even self-care techniques for pain or prolapse, such as self massage for constipation, or gentle inversions for prolapse.
+This program may include a combination of postural or corrective exercises, motor training or strengthening exercises, bladder and bowel re-training, special instruction to change movement strategies to limit stressors on the body, and even self-care techniques for pain or prolapse, such as self-massage for constipation, or gentle inversions for prolapse.

 Wouldn’t it be amazing if every pregnant woman and new mama could have a visit with a PT like this?
 Guess what – they can!
 If you are reading this article and are pregnant talk about this option with your doctor.
-And if you have friends, sisters, aunts and co-workers who might be pregnant or new moms, talk to them about it.
-Tell them to ask their doctors for a referral to woman’s health physical therapist!
+And if you have friends, sisters, aunts, and co-workers who might be pregnant or new moms, talk to them about it.
+Tell them to ask their doctors for a referral to a woman’s health physical therapist!

 Need help finding a qualified PT?
 Visit the NAFC Specialist Locator to find one in your area.